NoLtour/Uni-notes/Flight mechanics year 2/F/modelling the tailplane.md

 ![[Pasted image 20230216104037.png]]

 This is where the names [[modelling the tailplane|restoring tendency]] and [[modelling the tailplane|floating tendency]] come from, they describe the tendency of these systems to move in particular ways:
-- [[modelling the tailplane|Floating tendency]], the effect causing the elevator to be deflected by the effects of overall attitude and the main wing
+- [[modelling the tailplane|Floating tendency]], the effect causing the elevator to be deflected by the effects of overall attitude and the main wing.
-- [[modelling the tailplane|Restoring tendency]], the effect from the elevator that will cause some equilib
+- [[modelling the tailplane|Restoring tendency]], the effect from the elevator that will cause some equilibrium to be reached.
+- $b_{3}$, the pilots input into the trim tab to passively control the elevators angle.

+Note that the [[components of a tailplane|horn balance]] actually exists to control [[modelling the tailplane|restoring tendency]].